weasdown/GMAT-Python-simple/README.md

 [//]: # (TODO: add link to instructions for specifying GMAT path) For this library to be able to communicate with GMAT, you will also need to specify the path that GMAT is installed in.
 You can do this either using an environment variable or in a configuration file.
-As an example, we'll assume that your path to GMAT is "C:\Users\joebloggs\Desktop\GMAT\gmat-win-R2025a".
+As an example, we'll assume that your path to GMAT is `C:\Users\joebloggs\Desktop\GMAT\gmat-win-R2025a` on Windows, or `/home/joebloggs/Desktop/GMAT/gmat-win-R2025a` on Linux or macOS.

 [//]: # (TODO: add instructions for path specifying via environment variable or config file.)

 #### Environment variable

 Create an environment variable called "GMAT" with its value set to the path to the GMAT folder.

 <details> <summary><b>Windows</b></summary>